HOW TAX REFORM WILL AFFECT YOU

-The Joint Conference Committee report is almost 1,100 pages and we’ve condensed it down as much as possible wihtout losing its meaning.
-It’s new.
-It’s complex.
-There will be more clarifications coming.
+The Joint Conference Committee report is almost 1,100 pages and we’ve condensed it down as much as possible without losing its meaning.
+It’s new, it’s complex, and there will be more clarifications coming.
 We just want our clients to be prepared.

 Add Income From All Sources – Wages, net business income, net pass-through income, net rental property income, net capital gains / losses, interest, dividends, alimony, etc.

 Subtract Adjustments – Student loan interest paid, IRA contributions, educator expenses, a portion of self-employment taxes paid, etc.

 • Standard Deduction

 • Itemized Deductions – Medical expenses, charitable contributions, state and local taxes paid, mortgage interest, investment expenses, etc.

 Subtract Personal Exemptions

 Calculate Income Tax based on taxable income using federal tax tables (i.e. your tax bracket)

 Subtract Tax Credits